You Can Now Manage Your Grocery List by Talking to an AI

 - “I want to make a stir fry this week, add the ingredients” — the AI suggests and adds them

-This is not a gimmick.
-If you already use an AI assistant regularly and you do your own grocery shopping, this is a genuinely useful integration.
-It removes the friction of switching apps when you think of something to buy.
+If you already use an AI assistant and you do your own grocery shopping, this is worth trying.
+You stop switching apps every time you think of something to buy.

 Why this is different from asking ChatGPT to “make me a grocery list”

 When you ask a general-purpose AI to create a grocery list, it produces text.
 That text lives in the chat.
 To use it, you have to manually copy it, go to your list app, and paste or type everything in.
-That is extra work, not less.
+That’s extra work, not less.

 When you use an AI connected to I Forgot the List via MCP, the items go directly into your list.
-The same list your partner sees.
-The same list on your phone at the store.
-The same list that gets scanned for automated coupon matches.
+Your partner sees them.
+They’re on your phone at the store.
+They get scanned for coupon matches automatically.

 One step instead of five.

-You do not have to be a tech person to benefit from this.
-If you use Claude (or another MCP-compatible AI) in your daily life and you are also the person who manages grocery shopping for your household, this is worth setting up.
-It takes a few minutes and then you can manage your shopping list as part of whatever conversation you are already having.
+You don’t need to be technical.
+If you use Claude (or another MCP-compatible AI) and you’re the person who manages grocery shopping for your household, this takes a few minutes to set up.
+After that, your shopping list is part of whatever conversation you’re already having.

-It is also useful for the meal-planning use case.
-You are talking through what you want to cook this week, and instead of finishing the conversation and then separately updating your list, you can just say “okay, add the ingredients for everything we just talked about” and it happens immediately.
+The meal-planning case is where it really clicks.
+You’re talking through what to cook this week, and instead of finishing the conversation and then separately updating your list, you just say “add the ingredients for everything we talked about” and it happens.

-If you want your groceries to stay organized without thinking about them too hard, I Forgot the List covers the full picture — shared lists, automated coupon matching, a Chrome extension for capturing things while you browse, and now AI integration through MCP.
+I Forgot the List does shared lists, automated coupon matching, a Chrome extension for capturing things while you browse, and now AI through MCP.
+View pricing or sign up free.

 Ready to start saving on groceries?